-This relates to UK Visa Reapply or Appeal: what to do after UK visa refusal?
-After receiving a UK visa refusal letter, most of the applicants are not really sure whether to reapply or appeal against a UK visa refusal decision.
-The post elaborates on when reapplying is better than challenging a refusal decision and vice versa.
-This will help applicants who intend to reapply after refusal such as reapplying for UK visit visa after refusal or appeal against a spouse visa refusal.
-Moreover, the post also provides guidance on UK visa reapplication time.
+This relates to UK Visa Reapply or Appeal: what to do after the UK visa refusal?
+In fact, after receiving a UK visa refusal letter, most of the applicants are not really sure whether to reapply or appeal against a UK visa refusal decision.
+And also like to know the chances of getting a UK visa after refusal.
+Therefore, the post elaborates on why applicants receive a UK visa refusal letter and when reapplying is better than challenging a refusal decision and vice versa.
+Perhaps, this will help applicants who intend to reapply after refusal such as reapplying for the UK visit visa after refusal or appeal against a spouse visa refusal.
+Additionally, the post also provides guidance on UK visa reapplication time.

 In the event of a refusal decision, usually, there are two possible available actions:

-- To file an appeal or judicial review against a refusal decision
+- To file either an appeal or a judicial review against a refusal decision

 Accordingly, the post has two sections.
 The first section relates to UK visa reapplication.
 Subsequently, the second section explains the conditions when a legal challenge becomes inevitable.

-If UK visa is rejected when can I apply again?
+If a UK visa is rejected then when can I apply again?

 How long does it take to apply for a UK visa after refusal?
 Apparently, there is no timeframe for re-applying for UK visa after refusal.
 Accordingly, one does not need to wait for any specific duration of time, such as six months, before re-applying for UK visa after refusal.
 Perhaps, one can reapply for UK visa as soon as possible, especially if the grounds of refusal are not tenable.

-At the same time, it is not advisable to submit an ill-advised UK Visa Application again and again as such will be rejected.
+At the same time, it is not advisable to submit an ill-advised application again and again.
 Therefore, there is no need of wasting time, money and energy for an ill-conceived notion.
-What is required is to understand the requirements for the particular UK Visa Application and submitting a well-prepared application that has the potential of satisfying the ECO.
+Perhaps, what is required is to understand the requirements for the particular UK Visa Application.
+And also to submit a well-prepared application that has the potential of satisfying the ECO.
 Accordingly, one can successfully reapply for a UK visa after refusal, especially a visitor visa, if an applicant:

 - reads the refusal letter carefully